halaa901/QNLP-Thesis/README.md

 3. **Model Training and Testing**:
     - The `circuit2.ipynb` script also handles the execution of string diagrams, quantum circuit representations, and runs the models for training and testing.
-    - The results are saved in the `output_2` folder.
+    - The results are saved in the `Output_2` folder.

-## File Structure
+## Results

-...
-Outline the structure of your project folder to help users understand the organization.
+The results of the experiments are stored in the `Dataset_1/Outputs` and `Dataset_2/Output_2` folders.
+For each model, accuracy and loss metrics were recorded to evaluate performance.
+The detailed results and performance metrics can be found in these respective folders.